Library Services

 - American Bar Association Journals

-The Baltimore County Office of Law provides legal advice to the County in all civil matters and represents the County Executive, County Council, County Administrative Officer, and all offices, departments, boards, commissions and other administrative agencies of the County.
-View County Code.
+The Office of Law provides legal advice to the County in all civil matters and represents the County Executive, County Council, County Administrative Officer, and all offices, departments, boards, commissions and other administrative agencies of the County.
+View the County Code.

 Understanding the intent of a law often influences legal arguments.
 Legislative history material helps people understand why laws were passed.
-The Law Library offers several resources.
+The Center offers several resources.

 There are two main ways researchers can try to understand what the General Assembly was thinking when it passed a law: the bill's preamble or bill files.